MEt3R: Measuring Multi-View Consistency in Generated Images: Experiments

 \subsection{Analyzing Alternative Similarities}

 We evaluate alternatives to the cosine similarity between DINO features as described in Sec.~\ref{sec:features}. \paragraph{Image Similarity.} Instead of projecting features onto a shared view, staying in RGB space would enable the use of classical image quality metrics such as PSNR and SSIM.
-Fig.~\ref{fig:psnr_MEt3R} provides a comparison of such variants $\mathrm{MEt3R}_\mathrm{PSNR}$ and $\mathrm{MEt3R}_\mathrm{SSIM}$ with MEt3R.
+Fig.~\ref{fig:psnr_MEt3R} provides a comparison of such variants $\mathrm{MEt3R_{PSNR}}$ and $\mathrm{MEt3R_{PSNR}}$ with MEt3R.
 While a reasonable negative correlation can be observed, DFM~\cite{tewari2023forwarddiffusion} outperforms the ground-truth video w.r.t. these metrics.
 We attribute this to the bias of PSNR and SSIM to blur, which is apparent in novel views generated by DFM due to its low resolution and reliance on pixelNeRF~\cite{pixelnerf} acting as an architectural bottleneck.
 In contrast, real videos exhibit view-dependent effects, including brightness variations and reflections, to which PSNR and SSIM are highly sensitive.
 With MEt3R, we aim to abstract from these pixel-level inconsistencies and instead provide a metric that robustly measures the 3D consistency of generative approaches.
 Therefore, we opt for similarities in a suitable feature space.

 \paragraph{Feature Backbones.} In Fig.~\ref{fig:ablation-backbones}, we evaluate MEt3R in combination with DINOv2~\cite{oquab2023dinov2} and MaskCLIP~\cite{ding2023maskclip} as alternatives to DINO~\cite{caron2021emerging} in the feature backbone.
 DINOv2 and MaskCLIP strongly compress the values in a tighter range, reducing the gap between extremely inconsistent and consistent generation.
 We find that DINO features provide a better separation of model performance and capture substantial inconsistencies more reliably, as seen from the random noise.
-Nevertheless, MEt3R is flexible with this design choice as better and more 3D consistent feature backbones can be used to improve the overall metric and to further reduce the lower bound.
+Nevertheless, MEt3R is flexible with this design choice as better and more 3D consistent feature backbones can improve and reduce the lower bound further.